chuyizhang/The-Great-Conversation/A WORD TO STUDENTS.md

 We all have *opinions*.
 The question is, which of these many opinions have *good reasons* to believe?
 We want to live our life as wisely as possible.

-The word ”philosophy” means ”love of wisdom”.
+The word ”philosophy” means ”love of wisdom.”

 We can’t help making decisions about crucial matters, and we express such decisions in the way we live.
 In a sense, everyone is already a philosopher and already engaged in philosophy.
 > Whether you will philosophize or won’t philosophize, you must philosophize.